 Slavery in Greenwich, CT

-The slave owners of my family were six that we know of —Daniel Lyon, Jr., Nathan Merritt, Sr., Nathan Merritt, Jr., Simeon Lyon, Benjamin Woolsey Lyon, and John Green.
+Among the enslavers of my family were Daniel Lyon, Jr., Nathan Merritt, Sr., Nathan Merritt, Jr., Simeon Lyon, Benjamin Woolsey Lyon, and Captain John Green.
 From my research into these families, I learned that they were all part of the same geographically close, extended family.
-For example, Nathan Merritt, Sr. and the mother of John Green, Mary Merritt Green, were siblings.
+For example, Nathan Merritt, Sr. and the mother of Captain John Green, Mary Merritt Green, were siblings.
 This would make Nathan Merritt Jr. and John Green first cousins.
 Benjamin Woolsey Lyon’s wife was Phebe Merritt Lyon.
 Daniel Lyon, Jr., Simeon Lyon, and Benjamin Woolsey Lyon were all cousins and all 3 were descendants of Thomas Lyon of Greenwich, CT.
 John Green’s brother James’s children, Thomas Green, Nancy Green Husted, and Sarah Green Wilson, all maintained contact with the children and grandchildren of Peg and Anthony after their deaths.
 In fact, Sarah Green Wilson’s son, James Wilson, was the executor of 4 of my ancestors’ wills.
-From 1810-1870, the descendants of both slaves and slave owners are living with or near each other.
+From 1810-1870, the descendants of both enslavers and eslaved lived with or near each other.

 It should be noted that Peg’s older sons Charles, Jack, and Anthony, Jr. would have been gradually emancipated after serving a term of 25 years according to the Gradual Emancipation Act of 1784.
 Her last 4 sons by Anthony—Plato, Allan (my 3rd great-grandfather), Henry and Solomon would have been required to only serve a 21 year term as the Gradual Emancipation Act of 1797 decreased the time that enslaved children had to serve by 4 years.
 This meant that Charles would be emancipated in 1816, Jack in 1818, Anthony, Jr. in 1820, Plato in 1819, Allen in 1825, Henry in 1829, and Solomon in 1831.